Common emergencies in puppies

-1. Vomiting and diarrhea
+1. Vomiting and diarrhoea

 This is the most common reason that puppies are seen as an emergency.
 Vomiting and diarrhoea are very common in newly rehomed puppies for a variety of reasons, including but not limited to: stress of rehoming, parasites including worms and amoebae, bacterial infections, viral infections (including the deadly parvovirus), dietary indiscretion and/or rapid changes in diet, vitamin deficiencies, toxins and congenital problems.

 Small bouts of watery diarrhoea or a small amount of regurgitated food can often be treated at home by feeding a bland diet little and often, withholding all rich treats and titbits.
 Tepid water can be offered but should not be gulped.
 Puppies with vomiting and diarrhoea should still appear bright and normal at home.
 As puppies are a lot quicker to show dehydration than adult dogs, it is always much safer to get them checked by a veterinary surgeon if there are any concerns.